-The question of open houses and their legitimacy for selling homes is a question that has been asked by real estate agents and consumers for over a hundred years.
-However, the question of “do open houses work” is one that should be looked at through a different lens depending on the goal that is trying to be achieved by the real estate agent and the seller.
+The question of open houses and their legitimacy for selling homes is a question that’s been asked by real estate agents and consumers for over a hundred years.
+However, the question of “do open houses work” depends on the goal the seller and the real estate agent is trying to achieve.

 According to a Zillow report, a decent percentage of sellers in urban areas, suburban areas and rural areas host open houses, which suggests that the perceived value of this selling strategy is high.